Accenture/mercury-composable/guides/CHAPTER-4.md

 | External state machine key-value  | `ext:`                       | right      | I/O      |

 Note that external state machine namespace uses ":" to indicate that the key-value is external.
-Please refer to the section "Other features" near the end of this chapter for more details.

 *Constants for input data mapping*